Jaded-Encoding-Thaumaturgy/lvsfunc/docs/installation/usage.rst

 With the module now imported,
-you can call functions in your script by referencing the module and writing a function name behind it.
+you can call functions in your script by referencing the module and writing the function name behind it.

 .. code-block:: py